 Lastly, social media use is also isolating the face-to-face human connection that is vital to our well-being and mental health, which brings me to the next topic.

-A study with over 300,000 participants found that social support was a stronger predictor of survival than physical activity, body mass index, hypertension, air pollution, alcohol consumption, and even smoking fifteen cigarettes a day!
+A study with over 300,000 participants found that social support, social connection and strong, healthy relationships was a stronger predictor of survival than physical activity, body mass index, hypertension, air pollution, alcohol consumption, and even smoking fifteen cigarettes a day!
 Furthermore, many other studies have found that the main determining factor to a happy life is quality relationships.

 Social relationships help buffer the effects of chronic stress by providing emotional support and as we know, stress can be very damaging to our health.
 Also, social relationships directly influence health through their effect on physiology, behavior, and mood.